phillipgibb/blockchain/hyperledger_project/framework/IBM_hyperledger_fabric/Notes.md

-### Instally Docker and locally hosting Hyperledger Fabric
+### Instally Docker and locally hosting Hyperledger Fabric; also installs composer module

 * Something to note is that virtualbox is unable to be installed onto Windows10 bash because of compadability issueses.